Looking after your home

 We work with Thistle Tenant Risks who provide the My Home Contents Insurance Scheme designed for tenants living in social housing.
 Leaseholders are also eligible to apply.

 The scheme can offer you insurance for home contents including furniture, carpets, curtains, clothes, bedding, electrical items, jewellery, pictures, and ornaments.
-Take a look at the rate card to see how much you might pay a month depending on the value of your home contents and how you pay.
+Take a look at the rate card to see how much you might pay depending on the value of your home contents and how you pay.
+You can find out more about limits and exclusions that may apply on Thistle’s website

 You can find out more information or request a call back by visiting My Home Contents Insurance or by calling Thistle Tenant Risks on 0345 450 7288.
 You can work out the value of your home contents using their handy online calculator.